harshbopaliya/MathGPT-OpenModelChallenge/README.md

 - **Speed**: The time taken to solve the problem.
 - **Efficiency**: The amount of computational resources (CPU, memory) used by the model.

-## 🏆 Leaderboard and Prizes

-The leaderboard will rank models based on their cumulative performance across all test cases.
-The model with the highest rank at the end of the competition will receive special recognition and may also receive rewards (depending on sponsorships).

 ## 💻 Local Setup for Testing